PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 20:12:44
+Last updated: 2024-04-07 20:13:50
-Random Quote: So that's it?
-A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky
+Random Quote: Robin: "That was not cool, Ted."Lily: "Contraction!"Robin: "That wasn't cool, Ted?" - Robin Scherbatsky